Streaming Setup Under Rs 25000 India 2026: PC and Console

 The BM-800 is a Chinese condenser that sounds noticeably clearer than any headset or gaming headset mic.
 It picks up your voice with warmth and minimal background noise if you set your OBS noise suppression correctly.
 The phantom power box converts XLR to 3.5mm which means it plugs directly into your PC audio jack with no audio interface needed.

 Limitation: XLR to 3.5mm adapters introduce some noise floor.
-It is not audiophile quality but for gaming streams it is completely fine and a massive upgrade over your headset mic.
+It isn’t audiophile quality but for gaming streams it’s completely fine and a massive upgrade over your headset mic.

 Next upgrade: If audio quality becomes a priority after your channel grows, move to the Samson Q2U (Rs 5,999) or Audio-Technica AT2020 (Rs 8,999) with a proper audio interface like the Focusrite Scarlett Solo (Rs 9,999).